Chocolate wrinkled Bhut Jolokia Chocolate peppers with one sliced pod

 Quick Summary

 The Bhut Jolokia Chocolate is a dark, wrinkled variant of the original ghost pepper, registering 800,000–1,001,304 SHU.
 Grown in northeastern India, it carries the same scorching heat as its red sibling but with a distinctly smoky, fruity depth that makes it a favorite among growers and hot sauce makers.
-Expect serious burn — this pepper sits firmly in super-hot territory.
+Expect serious burn - this pepper sits firmly in super-hot pepper range.

 Heat